Arr0way/arr0way.github.io/penetration-testing/mobile-app/index.md

         "@type": "Answer",
         "text": "Some common types of vulnerabilities found through mobile app penetration testing include insecure data storage, insecure communication channels, and weak authentication mechanisms."
       }
+    },
+    {
+      "@type": "Question",
+      "name": "How often should mobile app penetration testing be performed?", "acceptedAnswer": {
+        "@type": "Answer",
+        "text": "It is recommended to perform mobile app penetration testing regularly, such as after every major update or at least once a year, to ensure the ongoing security of the app."
       }
+    }
   ]
 }
 </script>

-<h3>How often should mobile app penetration testing be performed?</h3>
-It is recommended to perform mobile app penetration testing regularly, such as after every major update or at least once a year, to ensure the ongoing security of the app.